nugget/roon-community-dj/README.md

 now the only way to use the extension is to run it "by hand" on a system with a suitable node.js/npm setup.

+You can also visit the [related thread] on the Roon community discussion forums

 ## Architecture and Configuration

 Each Roon Core running this extension will connect to a central DJserver which